Notaries Rules & Regulations

 The most important Rules & Regulations are:

-Notaries Practice Rules 2014 – matters relating to the practice of a Notary (such as Instructions, Undertakings, Conflicts of Interest, Duty to act impartially, Publicity, Fees, Record-keeping)
+Notaries Practice Rules 2014 As Amended) – matters relating to the practice of a Notary (such as Instructions, Undertakings, Conflicts of Interest, Duty to act impartially, Publicity, Fees, Record-keeping)

 Notaries Inspections Regulations 2014 – the inspection of the records and practices of Notaries, on behalf of the Master of the Faculties